Sophie Jackman, final year medical student at the University of Cambridge, shared top tips from attending her first major academic conference

 Having never attended a conference before and with only a rusty memory of GCSE Spanish to hand, I found the three days of the Conference a remarkable learning curve but one I would recommend to any and all medical students.
 The sheer volume of events, speakers and workshops to attend was phenomenal but despite travelling alone I met and shared ideas with researchers from around the globe.
 Naturally, I gravitated towards attending workshops and short communications whose themes were similar to my own research, and it was reassuring to realise that I did have a good enough grasp of the subject matter to ask what I hope were pertinent questions.
 I did not feel out of my depth.
 When it came to my own presentation (which seemed to go pretty well) I was secretly thrilled to bits to notice other delegates grab a copy of the handout I’d prepared, and I’m 90% confident I noticed one researcher who seemed to have attended the poster session for my poster alone.
 Well, at least I’ve convinced myself that this was the case!

 I am incredibly grateful to the Primary Care Unit without whom this would never have been possible.
 I very much hope that, with their support, other students like myself can embark on their own research and represent the University on their first conferences as well.
 Now with the second, larger, phase of data collection to sift through in my research, I look forward to what I might achieve by next year and who knows, perhaps I’ll see you at AMEE 2017: Helsinki!

-The General Practice Education Group (GPEG) at the Primary Care Unit will normally provide a contribution of up to £300 to support Cambridge medical students engaged in SSCs with GPEG to present published papers or posters about their own research at conferences.
-Find out more from Lucy Lloyd.
+The General Practice Education Group (GPEG) at the Primary Care Unit may be able to provide a contribution to support Cambridge medical students engaged in SSCs at the Primary Care Unit to present published papers or posters about their own research at conferences.
+Find out more about our SSC programme here.

 11 things all medical students who are going to their first conference should know